 Public benefits of the Challenge are diverse and wide-ranging.
-Greenhouse gas reductions of 525 metric tons of CO2e/year directly address climate change and protect the environment, while robust public education and outreach will engage the community, raise awareness, and foster behavior change.
+Greenhouse gas reductions of 525 metric tons of CO2e/year (including portions of the project that are funded by the State of Idaho) directly address climate change and protect the environment, while robust public education and outreach will engage the community, raise awareness, and foster behavior change.
 The knowledge will be sustained and built upon by the creation of the Community Climate Specialist position, which assures continued public education and benefit.

 |Area||3.2 square miles|